Waikato Bequests Trust

 The Waikato Bequests Trust has been established in partnership with Hamilton City Council to provide an avenue for the gifting of art and artefacts to the Waikato Museum.

 Unlike other main centres in New Zealand, Hamilton and the Waikato have not benefited greatly from major donations or private bequests.
-The foundation trustees David Fowler (chairman) along with Joan Fear, Barry Hopkins, Steve Joynes and Ruth Davey felt there was a need for existing cultural resources to remain in the region enabling them to be made available for the benefit of future generations.
+The foundation trustees David Fowler (chairman) along with Joan Fear, Steve Joynes and Ruth Davey felt there was a need for existing cultural resources to remain in the region enabling them to be made available for the benefit of future generations.

 The Waikato Bequests Trust has created a formal arrangement in which bequeathed articles such as art or artefacts will remain the property of the Trust in perpetuity and be placed on loan to the Waikato Museum for secure storing and use in exhibitions.
 The Trust offers a safe haven for private collections of art and artefacts, owners may be encouraged to gift or bequeath all or part of their collections with the knowledge their gift would be acknowledged and secure and placed with an independent body.

 The Trust presents a valuable opportunity for Hamilton to receive, care for and exhibit artistic and historic items for the growth of the Museum's collection and the enjoyment of the public.

 Chairman of the Trust David Fowler with former Hamilton Mayor Bob Simcock signing the Waikato Bequests Trust Agreement and with one of the first gifts, a drawing by Mary McIntyre.

 What can be gifted?